solariachip/solariachip.github.io/about.md

 ## *About Carli*
 <img align='right' src='/images/Carli_Chip.png' height='250' hspace='60'>

-&nbsp; &nbsp; My name is **Carli Smith**, a graduate student fueled by caffeine and the pursuit of adventure.
-We all know the internet can be a very negative place sometimes -- my personal mission for this blog is to counteract that by offering people a space to learn, laugh, be introspective, open their minds, and maybe even relate in some way.
-My partner-in-crime Sophia and I are absolutely stoked to post daily to share our experiences, passions, offer different perspectives, and most importantly have fun doing it!
-We hope you enjoy.
+&nbsp; &nbsp; **Carli Smith**, a clean energy advocate and lover of nature, is fueled by caffeine and the pursuit of adventure.
+She aims to get the most out of this game of life by seeking out unique experiences and spreading love and kindness along the way.
+Her partner-in-crime Sophia is continuously challenging her to think differently and to stay curious.
+She aims to offer the same challenge to readers of *SolariaChip*, providing a space for people to learn, laugh, be introspective, open their minds, and maybe even relate in some way.
+Carli is thrilled to have this chance to share her experiences and passions, and most importantly, have fun doing so.
 <div style="text-align: center;">
 <i><a href="https://solariachip.github.io/sc/carli/">✵ Read Carli's posts ✵</a></i></div>